hwarang97/C-tutorial/chaper1/note.md

 Compile is process to convert source code to machine code to execute source code by computer.

-## What is difference with compiel and build?
+## What is difference with compile and build?

 |Aspect            |Compile                                |Build                                                             |
 |------------------|---------------------------------------|------------------------------------------------------------------|